-- Derivative assets included derivative instruments designated as hedges of \$107 million as of December 2020, \$65 million as of December 2019 and \$30 million as of January 1, 2019. - Derivative liabilities included derivative instruments designated as hedges of \$1 million as of both December 2020 and December 2019 and \$\text{snil} as of January 1, 2019.
+- Derivative assets included derivative instruments designated as hedges of \$50 million as of December 2021 and \$107 million as of December 2020. - Derivative liabilities included derivative instruments designated as hedges of \$12 million as of December 2021 and \$1 million as of December 2020.